xahidbuffon/deep-diver-following/README.md

 ## Testing the diver-tracker
-For testing on a diver-tracking video or sequences of images, run the [test_diver_tracker.py](test_diver_tracker.py) file.
+For testing diver-tracking on a video or sequences of images, use the [test_diver_tracker.py](test_diver_tracker.py) file.
 A couple of videos and image sequences are provided in the test_data folder.
-Change the argument values to test on other files.
+Change the argument values to test other files.

 #### Demo: https://youtu.be/9xukzT8dqzQ